eastmaels/steemblog.github.io/_posts/account/itchyfeetdonica/2019-06-17_278-cigar-making-or-peoplephotography-by-worldcapture-week-28.md

 ![d8jdl3mesd.jpg](https://img.esteem.ws/d8jdl3mesd.jpg)

 ##
 Here I'm going to show you some images of another Cuban icon -  the cigars.
 To be exact, a tobacco farmer's rolling and smoking cigar.
-The head picture is my entry to the PeoplePhotography Contest by @worldcapture.
+The head picture is my entry to the PeoplePhotography Contest by @worldcapture and Qurator’s Photo Friday competition.

 ##
 Cigar is believed by many to be originated from Cuba.
 It's not uncommon to see locals smoking cigar on the streets.
 It's an interesting experience for me to visit a tobacco farm in the Viñales Valley, situated in the west of Cuba.